Images 3 and 4 were to be the same shapes as the secondary colors on black and white backgrounds:

 Once again, the black background increases the intensity of the colors.
 The focus of these images has changed from the center circle, as in the primary, to the orange portions in the black background.
 The white background seems to make the purple portions stand out the most.
 The relationship between the colors are an interesting aspect of this design.
 The orange set against the purple takes on a cooler hue, and those set against the green take on a warmer hue.
 The green reacts accordingly with it’s surroundings, as well.
 However, it is the intensity that changes for the green.
 The green that is set against the purple takes on a darker shade than that behind the orange.
 These color relationship changes are equally seen in both the black and white backgrounds.

 There is so much going on with this color scheme that it is hard to focus on one aspect.
 One thing that stood out right away is the trapezoids seem to be larger against the black background then those on the white.
 With the primary and secondary designs there was certain unity about them.
 The whole picture provide a focus, and the horizontal, vertical, and diagonal lines of sight were easily established.
 In this set; however, there seems to be a vertical line through the cool images, that separates the top half from the bottom.
+As far as color relations, the blue-green does seem to be cooler as a background for the yellow-green then that against the yellow-orange.
+The red-purple in the center of the blue-purple seems to be an entirely different hue than that set against the yellow-green.
+In the past images the black background seems to intensify all of the colors.
+In this one the blue-green is less saturated than against it’s white counterpart.

 Image 7 was to be the image that is, in my opinion, the most harmonious.
 The emphasis is to be circled and followed by an explanation on why: